 - Patient safety

-The advantage of this conceptual framework is it starts with the child and their family/caregivers, and — based on their health needs or the care they seek (“Types of Care”), and the settings in which they receive care (“Sites and Providers”) — we can identify existing and gaps in measures to inform a program of accountability.
-We further can determine to which domain the measure belongs.
+The advantage of this conceptual framework is it starts with the child and their family/caregivers.
+Based on their health care needs (Types of Care) and the settings in which they receive care (Sites and Providers), hospitals can identify existing and gaps in measures to inform a program of accountability.